-See Options for MySQL HeatWave Service and Oracle Cloud Infrastructure for more information.
+See Options for HeatWave Service and Oracle Cloud Infrastructure for more information.

-- A number of other security related restrictions and requirements apply to items such as tablespaces and privileges for compatibility with MySQL HeatWave Service.
+- A number of other security related restrictions and requirements apply to items such as tablespaces and privileges for compatibility with HeatWave Service.
 The ocimds option checks for any exceptions found during the dump, and the compatibility option automatically alters the dump files to resolve some of the compatibility issues.
 You might need (or prefer) to make some changes manually.
-For more details, see the description for the compatibility option. - For MySQL HeatWave Service High Availability, which uses Group Replication, primary keys are required on every table.
-The ocimds option checks and reports an error for any tables in the dump that are missing primary keys.
+For more details, see the description for the compatibility option. - For HeatWave Service High Availability, which uses Group Replication, primary keys are required on every table.
+From MySQL Shell 8.0.24, the ocimds option checks and reports an error for any tables in the dump that are missing primary keys.
 The compatibility option can be set to ignore missing primary keys if you do not need them, or to notify MySQL Shell's dump loading utility to add primary keys in invisible columns where they are not present.
 For details, see the description for the compatibility option.
-If possible, instead of managing this in the utility, consider creating primary keys in the tables on the source server before dumping them again.

-• If any of the dump utilities are run against MySQL 5.7, with "ocimds": true, util.checkForServerUpgrade is run automatically.
+If possible, instead of managing this in the utility, consider creating primary keys in the tables on the source server before dumping them again. - As of MySQL Shell 8.0.30, if any of the dump utilities are run against MySQL 5.7, with "ocimds": true, util.checkForServerUpgrade is run automatically.
 Pre-upgrade checks are run depending on the type of objects included in the dump.